ayu55sh/ayu55sh/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... java8 based Projects
-- 🌱 I’m currently learning ...Salesforce Org., LWC,LAC
+- 🌱 I’m currently learning ...java8,SQL, HTML ,Salesforce Org., LWC,LAC
 - 👯 I’m looking to collaborate on ...my on going projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...Any Tech related stuf